junyongl/junyongl.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-A personal research on producing a biodiesel from canola oil and methanol through transesterification process.
+A personal research on producing a biodiesel from canola oil and methanol through **transesterification** process.

 My main focus for this research was to explore the influence of concentration of methanol on combustion energy of the biodiesel and the amount of waste glycerol produced.

-The fuel efficiency of biodiesel was highest when the concentration of the methanol was 100% (purest) as it produced heat energy of 10.9 kJ/g.
-The combustion energy of the biodiesel was increased by approximately 30%.
+The fuel efficiency of biodiesel was highest when the concentration of the methanol was 100% (purest) as it produced heat energy of **10.9 kJ/g**.
+The combustion energy of the biodiesel was increased by approximately **30%**.

 *Below is link to my research paper.*